vyaspriyal/StationaryDistributionProject/README.md

     <img src="/images/Student Information updated.jpeg" width="400px"</img>
 </div>
  7)At any point of time the pie chart can be viewed by clicking the button PIE CHART.
- It is drawn on the basis os stationary item left and distributed.
+ It is drawn on the basis of stationary items left and distributed.
   <div align="center">
     <img src="/images/Final Output.jpeg" width="400px"</img>
 </div>